 Selection criteria can be found on the fellowships website along with individual program descriptions.
 All committees will be instructed to consider the presentation of the application in their decision (clarity, high quality writing, accurate spelling and grammar), as well as a candidate’s interview skills.
 Applicants will be evaluated on their commitment to public service, relevant experience, leadership, and communication skills.

 For applicants proposing project-based fellowships, additional criteria are used including the applicant’s ability to identify true community needs and their ability to design and implement a project to meet those needs with measurable outcomes, feasibility, and innovation.
 For applicants applying for international service fellowships and/or projects, committees also consider language skills, familiarity with the host country’s culture and history, and contacts within the host country.

 Competition for each fellowship program varies from year to year.
-Competition is based on the applicant pool and it is impossible to determine in advance how many students will apply for which fellowships.
-That said, the amount of funding available for each program determines how many fellowship awards are available within each program.
+Competition is based on the applicant pool and it is impossible to determine in advance how many students will apply for each fellowship.
+The amount of funding available for each program determines the number of fellowship awards available each year.

 We generally require all selected students to accept or decline fellowship awards within 48 hours of email notification.